itzmerann/SAPUI5/ReadMe.txt

-app- we created add view and on click of button in view1 we show this and on submit we call odataModel.create we are showing popup with all supplier data like help drodown on click of supplier id in add view. showValueHelp and valueHelpRequest to show popup like to show all city
+app- we created add view and on click of button in view1 we show this and on submit we call odataModel.create we are showing popup with all supplier data like help drodown on click of supplier id in add view. showValueHelp and valueHelpRequest to show popup like to show all city we can see all calls in network batch

 Create-odatamodel.create("odata entityset endpoint",payload,callback funcs)
 eg.oDataModel.create("/ProductSet", payload, {})